SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 </tr>

 <tr>
-<td> Inserting one line or multiple lines from another internal table at a specific position </td>
+<td> Inserting one line represented by a structure or multiple lines from another internal table at a specific position </td>
 <td>

 `FROM` and `TO` can be used here, too.